All Products

 Note

-You can connect to more open source MCP servers as needed to enhance the capabilities of DataWorks Agent.
+You can connect to more open source MCP servers as needed to enhance the capabilities of the DataWorks Agent.

-Step 1: Enter the personal development environment
+Step 1: Enter personal development environment

 1. Go to the Workspaces page in the DataWorks console.
 In the top navigation bar, select a desired region.
 Find the desired workspace and choose Shortcuts > Data Studio in the Actions column.